 - The following are some of the major factors that are responsible for their decreasing population:

 - Excessive hunting of puffins for meat, eggs, and feathers (used in bedding) is a major reason for their decreasing population.

-- Puffin is an easily accessible food for island dwellers and coastal communities, who have few natural resources.
+- Puffin is an easily accessible food for island dwellers and coastal communities, which have few natural resources.

 - On Grimsey (a small Icelandic island), as many as 200 Atlantic puffins can be hunted only in a single morning.

-- Pollution is another factor that causes threat to the puffins survival.
+- Pollution is another factor that causes a threat to the puffin’s survival.

 - Atlantic puffins are especially susceptible to human actions and disasters (such as oil spills) as they spend their winters on the open ocean.